History of Merseyrail: Outer Rail Loop

-The Orbital Outer Rail Loop was part of the original Merseyrail plans in the 1970s, designed to circle the outer edges of Liverpool using existing rail lines.
-Liverpool's semi-circular layout has the city centre on its western edge by the River Mersey.
-The loop's western section, paralleling the river through the city centre, was the only part completed and now forms part of the Northern Line.
+The Orbital Outer Rail Loop, designed to circle the outer edges of Liverpool with existing rail lines, was part of the original 1970s Merseyrail plans.
+Liverpool's semi-circular layout has the city centre on its western edge, on the River Mersey.
+The loop's western section, paralleling the river through the city centre, was the only part completed and is part of the Northern line.

-The concept of using the former Cheshire Lines Committee's North Liverpool Extension Line through the eastern suburbs dates back to before WWII.
-The proposal was a 'belt' line using the former Liverpool Overhead Railway, which ran along the river front, as its western section.
-The idea evolved in the 1960s into the Outer Rail Loop, a rapid-transit line combining new and existing electrified lines with a tunnel under the city centre.
-This would have allowed passengers from eastern and southern mainline routes to transfer at two parkway interchange stations, including Liverpool South Parkway, which opened three decades after the original proposal.
-The proposal would have allowed passengers to reach suburbs without entering the city centre, easing congestion at Lime Street station.
+The concept of using the former Cheshire Lines Committee's North Liverpool Extension Line through the eastern suburbs dated back to before World War II.
+The proposal was a belt line using the former Liverpool Overhead Railway, which ran along the river front, as its western section.
+The idea evolved during the 1960s into the Outer Rail Loop, a rapid-transit line combining new and existing electrified lines with a tunnel under the city centre.
+This would have allowed passengers from eastern and southern mainline routes to transfer at two parkway interchange stations, including Liverpool South Parkway (which opened three decades after the original proposal).
+Passengers would be able to reach the suburbs without entering the city centre, easing congestion at the Lime Street station.

-The Outer Loop aimed to connect eastern suburbs like Gateacre, Childwall, Broad Green, Knotty Ash, West Derby, Clubmoor, and Walton with the city centre.
-The final plan featured two sub-loops for the northern and southern suburbs, providing direct city centre access from the east.
-However, the eastern section was cancelled in the late 1970s due to delays, cost overruns, and political opposition, with only the western section completed.
-The eastern section now forms the Liverpool Loop Country Park, a walking and cycling trail.
+The Outer Loop was intended to connect eastern suburbs such as Gateacre, Childwall, Broad Green, Knotty Ash, West Derby, Clubmoor, and Walton with the city centre.
+The final plan had two sub-loops for the northern and southern suburbs, providing direct city-centre access from the east.
+The eastern section was cancelled in the late 1970s due to delays, cost overruns, and political opposition, and only the western section was completed.
+The eastern section is the Liverpool Loop Country Park, a suburban walking and cycling trail.

-The project was abandoned as a working proposal by Merseytravel in the 1980s.
-Much expense was incurred in constructing a large bridge taking the M62 motorway over the eastern section and the construction of header tunnels south of Liverpool Central station.
-The route is still largely intact, complete with bridges, although now the eastern section mainly forms the Liverpool Loop Country Park – a walking and cycling trail through the suburbs.
+The project was abandoned by Merseytravel in the 1980s; construction of a large bridge taking the M62 motorway over the eastern section and header tunnels south of Liverpool Central station were expensive.
+The route is still largely intact (including bridges), although the eastern section forms the Liverpool Loop Country Park.

-The key components of the Loop were as follows:
+Key components of the loop were: